matrix-org/matrix-spec-proposals/proposals/2677-reactions.md

 ## Security considerations

+Clients should render reactions that have a long `key` field in a sensible manner.
+For example, clients can elide overly-long reactions.

 If using reactions for upvoting/downvoting purposes we would almost certainly want to anonymise the reactor, at least from other users if not server admins, to avoid retribution problems.
 This gives an unfair advantage to people who run their own servers however and